plone/training/mastering_plone/viewlets_1.rst

 .. only:: not presentation

     This registers a viewlet called ``social``.
-    It is visible on all content that implements the interface :py:class:`ISocial` from our behavior.
+    It is visible on all content that implements the interface :class:`ISocial` from our behavior.
     It is also good practice to bind it to a specific ``layer``, so it only shows up if our add-on is actually installed.
 We will return to this in a later chapter.

-The viewlet class :py:class:`SocialViewlet` is expected in a file :file:`browser/viewlets.py`.
+The viewlet class :class:`SocialViewlet` is expected in a file :file:`browser/viewlets.py`.

 .. _BrowserLayer: http://docs.plone.org/develop/plone/views/layers.html?highlight=browserlayer#introduction